StanfordSpezi/SpeziChat/README.md

 ## Usage

 The underlying data model of [SpeziChat](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat) is a [`Chat`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chat).
 It represents the content of a typical text-based chat between user and system(s).
 A `Chat` is nothing more than an ordered array of [`ChatEntity`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity)s which contain the content of the individual messages.
-A `ChatEntity` consists of a [`ChatEntity/Role`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity/role-swift.enum), a timestamp as well as an `String`-based content which can contain Markdown-formatted text.
+A `ChatEntity` consists of a [`ChatEntity/Role`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity/role-swift.enum), a unique identifier, a timestamp as well as an `String`-based content which can contain Markdown-formatted text.
 In addition, a flag indicates if the `ChatEntity` is complete and no further content will be added.

 > [!NOTE]
 > The [`ChatEntity`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity) is able to store Markdown-based content which in turn is rendered as styled text in the `ChatView`, `MessagesView`, and `MessageView`.